What is child support?

-The IRD uses your taxable income, as well as that of the other parent, when calculating how much child support you should pay (see How are child support payments calculated?), and it is usually your income from either the previous year or two years.
+Inland Revenue uses your taxable income, as well as that of the other parent, when working out how much child support you should pay (see How are child support payments calculated?), and it is usually your income from either the previous year or two years.

 If you are earning at least 15% less now than you were in previous years, you can choose to estimate your income (there are circumstances when you don’t have this choice).
 To do this, complete an IR104 Estimate of income for child support assessment form (for the appropriate year) and send it to Inland Revenue (you can also do it online but you will need to be registered for myIR).